janodevorg/OpenAIAPI/README.md

 ## About swiftlint

-I’m linting thanks to the swiftlint SPM plugin.
-This works for me because if you look at the .github/workflow folder I’m running self-hosted github runner.
-In case you pay for a CI, the swiftlint checkout will take a very long time.
-A more involved alternative is using [Swift Package Plugins](https://github.com/CreateAPI/CreateAPI/blob/main/Docs/SwiftPackagePlugins.md).

-Another issue is that the current release (0.51.0-rc.2) doesn’t contain [this fix](https://github.com/realm/SwiftLint/issues/4722) to honor the excludes directive of `.swiftlint.yml`.
-This has the unfortunate consequence of marking your package as unstable.
-That’s why I added a tab 1.0.1 to the same content.
-Otherwise people won’t be able to link to 1.0.0 unless their package is unstable too.
+I’m using swiftlint as a SPM plugin.
+As of today (25 March 2023) this is problematic:

+- The swiftlint dependency checkout is huge, which wastes time and CPU.
+I can deal with it because my CI is a [self-hosted runner](https://github.com/janodevorg/OpenAIAPI/blob/main/.github/workflows/swift.yml#L14).
+An alternative is to generate a project with xcodegen and add a phase that uses a swiftlint installed with brew, or to write a plugin that uses a swiftlint binary ([like this](https://github.com/CreateAPI/CreateAPI/blob/main/Docs/SwiftPackagePlugins.md)).

+- The current release (0.51.0-rc.2) ignores the `excludes` directive.
+This is fixed in main (see [issue #4722](https://github.com/realm/SwiftLint/issues/4722)) but requesting your plugin with `branch: "main"` has the unfortunate consequence of marking your package as unstable, which requires clients to be marked as unstable too (even if I tag OpenAPI as 1.0.1).
+What a mess.
+A workaround is to comment the swiftlint plugin in Package.swift, then uncommented in local, and ignore changes to the package (`git update-index --skip-worktree Package.swift`).
+This lets me lint locally without consequences for clients.

 ## Links of interest